How to say “bitter” in Japanese

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.

-From these two components, we can understand that “nigakunai” is literally the nai form of “nigai” and means ‘not bitter’ in Japanese.
-Then, let me explain how to use it through the example sentence below.
+From these two parts, we can understand that “nigakunai” is literally the nai form of “nigai” and means ‘not bitter’ in Japanese.
+Then, let me explain how to use this form through the example sentence below.

 Example #2: how to say “not bitter” in Japanese